-- Create a separate diagnostic catheter angiogram item. - The Committee recommends that the new item: - Is guided by clinical pathways. - Cannot be co-claimed in the same episode as any angiographic item linked with a procedural (as per Recommendations 7 and 8). - Has a schedule fee in the same range as a lower tier of angiographic items.
+- Create a separate diagnostic catheter angiogram item. - The Committee recommends that the new diagnostic catheter angiography item: - Is guided by clinical pathways. - Cannot be co-claimed in the same episode as any angiographic item bundled with a procedural item. - Has a schedule fee in the same range as a lower tier of angiographic items.